tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 MUST NOT send the CertificateRequest message either in the main handshake or request post-handshake authentication.
-{{RFC8773}} provides an extension to permit this, but has received less analysis then this specification.
+{{RFC8773}} provides an extension to permit this, but has received less analysis than this specification.

 ## Authentication Messages